Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 #### Battery

 It shows laptop battery status and popup messages when battery status has been changed.
-If you don't have battery it may be useless.
+If you don't have a battery it may be useless.
 So you can switch it off, see [Switching off unwanted widgets][] section.

 #### Volume